ukates/etc_portfolio/README.md

-My portfolio code by ukates
+First draft of my portfolio.
+Created by: ukates